MicrosoftDocs/dynamics365smb-docs/financials/across-how-use-approval-workflows.md

 # How to: Use Approval Workflows
 When a record, such as a purchase document or a customer card, needs to be approved by someone in your organization, you send an approval request as part of a workflow.
 Based on how the workflow is set up, the appropriate approver is then notified that the record requires their approval.

+You set up approval workflows in the **Workflow** window.
+For more information, see [Setting Up Workflows](across-setup-workflows.md).

 Core approval workflows for purchases documents, sales documents, payment journals, customer cards, and item cards are ready to start as assisted setup.
 For more information, see [Welcome to [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)](index.md).

 **Note**: This functionality requires that your experience is set to **Suite**.
 For more information, see [Customizing Your [!INCLUDE[d365fin](includes/d365fin_md.md)] Experience](ui-experiences.md).